 What To Serve With Keto Onion Rings

-This keto onion rings recipe goes great with low carb dipping sauce.
+This keto onion rings recipe goes great with spicy mayo dipping sauce.
 As for main dishes, try these to accompany your air fryer onion rings:

 More Low Carb Air Fryer Recipes